openfaas/openfaas-cloud/docs/DEV.md

 * Build/deploy (optional)

+If you want to hack on the functions that make up OpenFaaS cloud then rebuild your own versions and push them to your Docker Hub account or another registry.

 Before running this build/push/deploy script change the Docker Hub image prefix from `alexellis2/` to your own.

 ```sh